 We also compared the 6.5 Grendel against the 223 Remington.

 A .308 is usually more expensive than the 6.5 Grendel, so we tip the hat to Grendel when it comes to price.
+The 6.5 Grendel is similar in price to the 224 Valkyrie.

 But just because it’s cheaper doesn’t mean it’s not a well-performing cartridge.
 As you’ve seen throughout this comparison and review, the 6.5 Grendel has many advantages compared to the .308.